9 user experience (UX) metrics you should know

 Share

-Product designers know how important it is to create a seamless and satisfying user experience (UX).
+Product designers know how important creating a seamless and satisfying user experience (UX) is.
 But what is the best way to measure success?
 Choosing the right UX metrics to track is crucial for sustained product success.
 By conducting user testing and analyzing hard data about the customer experience, designers can harness actionable insights to drive product improvements and foster user loyalty.

 Whether the product in question is a website, a mobile app, or a software platform, the user testing metrics a product team chooses to measure determine how the product will perform and evolve over time.